Novatics/botalize/README.md

     }
     ```

-10. Create an Procfile to tell Heroku where the server is.
+8. Create an Procfile to tell Heroku where the server is.
     ```
     web: node index.js
     ```

-9. Setup your local environment varibles to test the server locally.
+9. Setup your local environment variables(MongoDB, Node.js and Facebook Page
+Access Token) to test the server locally.
     ```
     export MONGODB_URI = mongodb://localhost/your-bot-database
     export NODE_ENV = development
+    export FB_PAGE_ACCESS_TOKEN = YOUR-FACEBOOK-PAGE-ACCESS-TOKEN
     ```

 10. Commit all code, install mLab MongoDB, and deploy to Heroku: